ianhussey/OpenSourceIRAP/README.md

 ### Usage
 #### 1. Running
-The task is written in [PsychoPy](www.psychopy.org) a free and open source python library for delivering psychology experiments.
-This code has note been tested in versions > 1.82.
+The task is written in [PsychoPy](www.psychopy.org) version 1.82: a free and open source python library for delivering psychology experiments.
+You can download a copy of v1.82 [here](https://github.com/psychopy/psychopy/releases/tag/r1.82.02).

-To run the task, download a copy of PsychoPy and open either the `Open Source IRAP.psyexp` or `Open Source IRAP.py` file in PsychoPy.
 PsychoPy runs locally on Windows, Mac, and Linux.
 It's not possible to run PsychoPy scripts online.

 You can run either the `Open Source IRAP.psyexp` file or the `Open Source IRAP.py` file inside PsychoPy.
 The `Open Source IRAP.py` file should have greater cross platform support; if you run into errors with the `Open Source IRAP.psyexp` file use `Open Source IRAP.py` instead.

+- If you're using a newer version of PsychoPy, the `Open Source IRAP.psyexp` will not run.
+Use the `Open Source IRAP.py` instead.
 - The left response is the "e" key, and the right response is the "i" key.
 - The return key ends the task properly once you reach the end of "task screen".
 - The escape key quits the task at any time.